Metal Etching Company Superfund Site

 Institutional controls and engineering controls generally are designed to reduce or eliminate exposure to contaminants of concern.
 An institutional control is a non-physical restriction on use of the site, such as a deed restriction, when contamination left over after the cleanup action makes the site suitable for some, but not all uses.
 An engineering control is a physical barrier or method to manage contamination such as a cap or vapor barrier.

-The following institutional controls have been or will be put in place on the site:
+The following institutional controls have been put in place on the site:

 - Environmental Notice

-The following engineering controls have been or will be put in place on the site:
+The following engineering controls have been put in place on the site:

 - Vapor Mitigation